New report highlights the continuation of a major geographic shift in the global coal market towards Asia More »»

-Coal is a variety of solid, combustible, sedimentary, organic rocks that are composed mainly of carbon and varying amounts of other components such as hydrogen, oxygen, sulphur and moisture.
-Coal is formed from vegetation that has been consolidated between other rock strata and altered by the combined effects of pressure and heat over millions of years.
-Many different classifications of coal are used around the world, reflecting a broad range of ages, compositions and properties.
+Coal is a variety of solid, combustible, sedimentary, organic rocks, formed from vegetation that has been consolidated between other rock strata and altered by the combined effects of pressure and heat over millions of years.
+Carbon is the main component of coal, which also contains varying amounts of other components, like hydrogen, oxygen, sulphur and other impurities.
+Main parameters used to define coal are calorific value, ash, moisture and sulphur.
+Many different classifications of coal are used around the world, reflecting a broad range of ages, composition and properties.

 Annual IEA coal report sees market under intense pressure, reflecting Chinese economic restructuring and global environmental policies More »»

 While CO2 emissions from fuel combustion rose 2.2% in 2013, the increase held below the average rate since 2000 More »»